juliogomez/devops/README.md

 * Mapping of the application directory from the local host to the container.
 * Container image to use for the local deployment.

-On success, the terminal window will start logging your local *myhero-ui* execution.
+On success the terminal window will start logging your local *myhero-ui* execution.
 Point your browser to the *myhero_ui* DDNS URL and you should see *myhero* app working as before.

 From the second terminal window you opened, go to the application directory: